datakind/Data-Observation-Toolkit/README.md

 The UUID in the above example will get overwritten with an automatically generated value.
 Also, your test must be unique for the project.
 If you get a key violation it's probably because that test already exists.

+#### Test validation

+Any insert of update of configured tests will call database function `dot.test_validation`, as defined in [./db/dot/1-schema.sql](./db/dot/1-schema.sql).
+This function performs some basic validation to ensure test parameters are in an expected format.
+It is not infallable, if there are any issues with test parameters and tests do not execute, you can confirm this by looking at columns `test_status` and `test_status_message` in `dot.test_results_summary`.

 #### Example `INSERT` statements for adding a new test for each test type:

 **Note:** In all of the following examples, the UUID in the insert statement will be replaced with an automatically